-The first day of school is an important experience in the child's life.
-Their adjustment to this new environment depends in a large part on the attitudes of the parents, and their awareness of the program and its goals.
+The first day of school is an important experience in a child's life.
+The child's adjustment to this new environment depends in large part on the parents' attitudes and awareness of the program and its goals.
 Here are a few ways to ease the transition.